Understanding the ISO 14000 Family of Standards

 ISO 14064: Impact on Climate Change

-ISO 14064-1:2006 specifies principles and requirements at the organization level for quantification and reporting of greenhouse gas (GHG) emissions and removals.
+ISO 14064-1:2018 specifies principles and requirements at the organization level for quantification and reporting of GHG emissions and removals.
+Compared to the 2006 version, it significantly expanded the treatment of indirect emissions across the value chain, aligning it with modern Scope 1, 2, and 3 reporting frameworks.

 ISO 14046: Water Footprint